ayushjain9/Glassdoor_Salary/README.md

 # Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
+I tried Four different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 I tried three different models: